wilsonvetdev/random-practice/javascript-practice/jsCS.md

 First In Last Out/Last In First Out - like a stack of books

+A stack is a data structure which contains an ordered set of data.

+Stacks provide three methods for interaction:

+Push - adds data to the “top” of the stack
+Pop - returns and removes data from the “top” of the stack Peek - returns data from the “top” of the stack without removing it

 #### Queue

 Fist In First Out - a line to order food at McDonalds